OrestisStefanou/MarketDataMcpServer/README.md

-# MarketDataMcpServer (market_data_mcp_server)
+# MarketDataMcpServer

-market_data_mcp_server is a Model Context Protocol (MCP) server that provides comprehensive market data for stocks, ETFs, cryptocurrencies, and economic indicators.
+MarketDataMcpServer is a Model Context Protocol (MCP) server that provides comprehensive market data for stocks, ETFs, cryptocurrencies, and economic indicators.
 It leverages multiple data providers like Alpha Vantage and CoinGecko to offer high-quality financial information to AI models.

 ## Features